 Section 5153.
 Measurement of Distance.

-Wherever (a) Except as provided in (b) wherever these regulations contemplate an award of points based on a measurement of distance, that distance shall be measured from the perimeter of the proposed Project to the perimeter of the site amenity referenced.
-Applications shall include a detailed scaled-for-distance map from which the Committee can document that the measurement criteria have been met. (b) Wherever these regulations refer to CTCACCTCAC regulations, in the event of any conflict between these regulations and the CTCACCTCAC with respect to measurement of distance, the CTCACCTCAC regulations shall prevail.
+- (a) Except as provided in subdivision (b), wherever Wherever these regulations contemplate an award of points based on a measurement of distance, that distance shall be measured from the perimeter of the proposed Project to the perimeter of the site amenity referenced.
+Applications shall include a detailed scaled-for-distance map from which the Committee can document that the measurement criteria have been met. - (b) Wherever these regulations refer to CTCAC regulations, in the event of any conflict between these regulations and the CTCAC with respect to measurement of distance, the CTCAC regulations shall prevail.

 Note: Authority cited: Section 8869.94, Government Code.
-Reference: Section 8869.84(c), 8869.85(a), and 8869.85(b), Government Code.
+Reference: Sections 8869.84(c), 8869.85(a) and 8869.85(b), Government Code.